Law Firm CRM Automation: How to Build an Intake Workflow That Follows Up So You Don't Have To

 Internal notification — a Slack message, email, or SMS alert to the responsible team member with the prospect’s name, phone number, the form submitted, and the originating marketing source (from CallRail attribution data).

 Both automations are configured in Lawmatics or Clio Grow using trigger-based workflows that fire on form submission or lead record creation.
+See our Lawmatics vs. Clio Grow comparison for choosing between them.

 Stage 2: Qualification (Days 1–3)